Methylmalonic Acidemia

 Key Mechanisms

-- The buildup of toxic organic acids causes metabolic acidosis and disrupts normal cellular metabolism.
+Accumulated toxic organic acids cause metabolic acidosis and inhibit normal mitochondrial function.

 | Involvement | Details |